 Discover hidden treasure at Belleek Castle’s Marshall Doran Collection, the finest collections of arms and armour, antiques and ancient fossils in Ireland.

 Weave an unforgettable experience at the lovely Foxford Woollen Mills.
-Enjoy an interactive journey through a turbulent and fascinating history, finishing with a tour of the working mill, and finish with lunch or some delicious cake in the renowned Foxford Restaurant upstairs.
+Enjoy an interactive journey through a turbulent and fascinating history, finishing with a tour of the working mill, and finish with lunch or some delicious cake in the renowned – and newly refurbished – Foxford Café upstairs.

-Treat yourself with a relaxing massage or facial at one of Ireland’s best boutique spas, Chill Spa at the Ice House Hotel, and relax and rejuvenate with a glass of bubbly in the outdoor hot tub overlooking Ballina Quay.
+Treat yourself with a relaxing massage or facial at one our gorgeous spas.
+Try one of Ireland’s best boutique spas, Chill Spa at the Ice House Hotel, and relax and rejuvenate with a glass of bubbly in the outdoor hot tub overlooking Ballina Quay, unwind at Elemis Spa at Mount Falcon, or savour the calm at Eidín Spa at Great National Hotel, Ballina

 Soak your cares away and relax with a steam session and piping hot seaweed bath at the century-old Kilcullen’s Seaweed Baths in Enniscrone.
 Rejuvenate and awaken your senses afterwards with a bracing cold sea shower before retiring to the nearby Waterfront House Hotel, with its stunning views of the strand, for a relaxing coffee.